-Enterprise Distributed Application Service (EDAS) fully integrates Alibaba Cloud Container Service for Kubernetes (ACK) on the basis of cloud native Kubernetes, and supports full lifecycle management of Kubernetes containerized applications.
-A Container Service Kubernetes cluster integrates capabilities of Alibaba Cloud in virtual machines, storage, networking, and security, and provides an excellent runtime environment for Kubernetes containerized applications.
-This topic describes how to use demo JAR packages to deploy applications in a Container Service Kubernetes cluster.
+Enterprise Distributed Application Service (EDAS) fully integrates with Container Service for Kubernetes (ACK) based on cloud-native Kubernetes, and supports full lifecycle management of Kubernetes containerized applications.
+An ACK cluster is embedded with the capabilities of Alibaba Cloud in virtual machines, storage, networking, and security, and provides an excellent runtime environment for Kubernetes containerized applications.
+This topic shows you how to use demo JAR or WAR packages to deploy applications in an ACK cluster.

-To deploy applications in a Container Service Kubernetes cluster, you must create a Container Service Kubernetes cluster in the ACK console, import the cluster to the EDAS console, and then use deployment packages or images to deploy applications in the imported cluster.
+To deploy applications in an ACK cluster, you must create a cluster in the ACK console and import the cluster to the EDAS console.
+Then, you can use deployment packages or images to deploy applications in the imported cluster.

-- Both EDAS and ACK have been activated for your Alibaba Cloud account.
+- Both EDAS and ACK are activated for your Alibaba Cloud account.
 For more information, see the following topics:

-- You have completed role authorization in ACK.
+- Role authorization is complete in ACK.
 For more information, see ACK default roles.

-Step 2: Import the Container Service Kubernetes cluster to the EDAS console
+Step 2: Import the ACK cluster to the EDAS console

 - Log on to the EDAS console.